Abdallah-Alwarawreh/BotWizardTS/README.md

 ## Handling Discord Events

-DiscordBotTemplate provides an event system that allows you to handle various Discord events.
+BotWizardTS provides an event system that allows you to handle various Discord events.
 To create an event handler, follow these steps:

 1. Create a new TypeScript file under the `src/Events/<EventName>.ts` directory.
 2. Define your event handler using the provided decorators and interfaces.